dinovski/histomx/README.md

 R must be installed on your machine.
 You can download it here:
 https://cran.r-project.org/bin/macosx/

+NOTE: These instructions are for Mac only (it should theoreticall work in windows bash)

 1. Open the 'Terminal' application on your computer.

 2. Change to wherever you want to use as your working directory: